OleDe/fogcomputing-prototyping_assignment/README.md

  - `gcloud` - Google Cloud CLI (preferebly already initialized, see [link](https://cloud.google.com/sdk/docs/initializing))
  - `Docker-compose` - for running the multi-container application
  - `bmp280` - CLient is able to aquire data from a BMP280 temperature, pressure and altitude sensor
+ - `smbus` - library to communicate with raspi I2C devices.
+Make sure I2C is enables in your raspi config.
 ## How to use the application
 Client and server containers can be deployed in the cloud and an edge node, or both on a single computer.